9 Stroller-friendly Hiking Trails for LA Parents To Hike with Toddlers

 - Many trails have variable shade; remember the sunscreen, hats, sunglasses, snacks, and lots of water.

 - Weather (rain, erosion, fires) can impact trail availability.
-We advise you call ahead, just to make sure your intended destination is ready to welcome you.
+We advise calling ahead, just to make sure your intended destination is open.

 1750 N. Altadena Dr.